 Assuming you do choose to take the 25% tax-free cash lump sum from your pension, drawdown offers you two retirement income options:

-If you don’t take the 25% tax-free cash lump sum you’re entitled to at the outset when you designate funds as in drawdown, you may be able to receive 25% of any lump sums or income payments you receive from the drawdown fund tax-free at a later date.
+If you don’t take the 25% tax-free cash lump sum you’re entitled to at the outset, you may be able to receive 25% of any lump sums or income payments you receive from the drawdown fund tax-free at a later date.